Title: Cows & Cell Phones

 She was too busy melting against him to reply.

 A second later, all of that wonderful warmth and sensation disappeared.
 Scully's eyes popped open and she straightened her spine, feeling cold.
-"Mulder?" she said.
+"Mulder?" she asked.
 He didn't answer.
 She turned and saw him all the way across the room, peeking around the doorway into the dining room.
 "What are you doing?" she asked.

 "Ssh," he informed her.